 - December 1: Early Action Deadline – Students who submit and complete their Early Action application by December 1 are guaranteed an Admissions decision by January 1.
 Other benefits to accepted early action applicants are an early action scholarship award and priority placement testing appointments, registration, housing selection, and financial aid packaging.

-- March 1: Application Deadline for STEM Programs.
+- EXTENDED: April 15: Application Deadline for STEM Programs.
 This includes the four NJCTSM academic programs in Science & Mathematics, Biomedicine, Engineering and Biotechnology listed on the NJCTSM page.

 - April 15: Preferred FAFSA (Free Application for Federal Student Aid) Deadline.